 - Audio inputs and outputs > Microphone (Intel SST Audio Device (WDM))

-You can also set group policies to prevent those features from being enabled or re-installed such as after a major Windows Update.
-Some general steps are as follows.
+To set group policies to prevent certain features from being enabled or re-installed after an update,

-- Computer Configuration > Administrative Templates > System > Device Installation > Device Installation Restrictions
+- Select Computer Configuration > Administrative Templates > System > Device Installation > Device Installation Restrictions.

-- Add Device IDs for each feature (such as the USB VID and PID numbers)
+- Add the Device IDs for each feature (such as the USB VID and PID numbers).

 The above restrictions work for most applications.
-Though if you need to have features disabled at a lower level in the firmware, you can contact firstname.lastname@example.org to negotiate costs for creating a custom firmware version for you.
+If you need to have features disabled at a lower level in the firmware, you can contact firstname.lastname@example.org to negotiate costs for creating a custom firmware version for you.

-Though it is not recommended, it is technically possible to electronically disconnect or physically remove the integrated hardware for such features from a Mesa 3 or Mesa 2 unit.
+Though it is not recommended, it is possible to electronically disconnect or physically remove the integrated hardware for such features from a Mesa 2 or Mesa 3 unit.
 Contact email@example.com to negotiate custom modifications to existing unit(s), or contact firstname.lastname@example.org to negotiate for custom new units.